Czechs tighten COVID lockdown, seek more tests for factory workers

 “People did not want to keep the rules before today and that is why COVID is here.
 Maybe this will help,” Pavel Novotny, a train conductor, said outside a largely empty station in Prague.

-Babis has faced criticism that the new measures do not go far enough as factories remain open.
+Babis has seen his popularity dented before an October election and faces criticism that the new measures do not go far enough as factories remain open.
 He is balancing this with public frustration over lockdowns that have seen non-essential shops, restaurants and entertainment largely shut since October.

-Babis has rejected calls to shut industry, saying this would cause job losses, and has instead proposed more testing in factories.
+Babis has rejected calls to shut industry, saying this would cause job losses.

-Deputy Prime Minister Jan Hamacek, who leads the junior governing party the Social Democrats, has argued for a reduced workforce until more testing can take place.
+Instead, the government approved on Monday mandatory COVID tests for companies with at least 50 employees in a move that aims to reach about 2 million workers in the next two weeks.

-“According to experts, it’s necessary to control companies, otherwise in one month, we will end up exactly where we are now,” he said.
+Deputy Prime Minister Jan Hamacek, leader of the junior government party the Social Democrats, said without controls on companies “we will end up exactly where we are now” in a month.

 The country enacted tough measures a year ago when the pandemic started, and the biggest manufacturers idled then for several weeks, costing the economy dear.